aravindbharathi/aravindbharathi.github.io/README.md

 ##

  - Change the headers of sublinks in line 158 of the respective \_base\*.scss files under [\_sass](_sass)
+ - Include the respective base file in the main\*.scss file under [css](css)
- - Change the content through index.html under the respective directory
+ - Change (Include the respective) the content through index.html under the respective directory

 ### Favicons